ovh/the-bastion/README.md

     bastion <remote_account_name>@<remote_machine_host_or_ip>

 That's it!
-Additional documentation is available under the `doc/` folder and online ([https://ovh.github.io/the-bastion](https://ovh.github.io/the-bastion/)).
+Additional documentation is available under the `doc/` folder and [online](https://ovh.github.io/the-bastion/).
-Be sure to check the help of the bastion (`bastion --help`) and the help of each osh plugin (`bastion --osh command --help`) Also don't forget to customize your `bastion.conf` file, which can be found in `/etc/bastion/bastion.conf` (for Linux)
+Be sure to check the help of the bastion (`bastion --help`) and the help of each osh plugin (`bastion --osh command --help`).
+Also don't forget to customize your `bastion.conf` file, which can be found in `/etc/bastion/bastion.conf` (for Linux).

 ## Compatibility